spritefullake/elem-mint/README.md

 ````
 ***
 ### Version
-The latest version is 1.1.0, stable.
+The latest version is 1.1.1.
 Stay updated in case any new additions are made!